franciscop/vector-graph/readme.md

 - GNU AGPL is the default license
 - Commercial license available for either:
-  - Sponsors of my [Open Source](https://github.com/sponsors/franciscop/), valid for as long as you are a sponsor
+  - Sponsors of my [Open Source](https://github.com/sponsors/franciscop/), valid for as long as you are a sponsor.
+NOTE: not yet available.
   - Buy a lifetime license for \$19 [in here](https://www.paypal.me/franciscopresencia/19).